 A cumulative undergraduate GPA of 3.0 or better is expected.
 If your GPA is below the minimum, you are not automatically disqualified from consideration.
 We consider the strength of the overall application: your educational and professional background, statement of purpose, resume, portfolio and letters of recommendation.

-For candidates from non-English speaking countries who have not studied in the United States for at least one year, test scores assessing proficiency in the English language are required.
 There are now two tests that can fulfill this requirement, The Test of English as a Foreign Language (TOEFL) or The International English Language Testing System (IELTS) test, of which only one is necessary.
 The minimum accepted TOEFL score for the HCI program is 100.
 The minimum accepted IELTS score is 7.5.

 Tuition and fees for the program can be found on the bursar's website.
 Our tuition is higher than regular graduate tuition, so be sure to read down the tuition table to find MS-HCI.